commercelayer/commercelayer-cli-plugin-resources/README.md

 FLAGS
-  -D, --data=<value>                 the data file to use as request body -H, --headers                      show response headers -M, --metadata-replace=<value>...  define a metadata attribute and replace every item already presente in the remote
+  -D, --data=<value>                 the data file to use as request body -H, --headers                      show response headers -M, --metadata-replace=<value>...  define a metadata attribute and replace every item already present in the remote
                                      resource
   -O, --object=<value>...            define a resource object attribute -R, --raw                          print out the raw API response